BWeng20/rFSM/SW_Design.md

 The scxml will be parsed and the resulting FSM will be executed.
 The app prompts for events that are send via the external-event-queue.
 Enter 'help' to display some usage information.

-Remind that Tracer uses "log" for any output, to see it on console, you will need to set the log level before starting rfsm.
+Remind that Tracer uses "log" for any output, to see it on console, you will need to set the log level before starting one of the binaries.
 E.g. by a`export RUST_LOG=debug` or depending on your OS, `set RUST_LOG=debug`.

 ### Automated Testing